izagawd/stable_gen_map/README.md

         children: RefCell::new(Vec::new()),
     });

-    // Root spawns a child using only `&self` + `&StableGenMap`.
+    // Root spawns a child using only `&self` + `&StableMap`.
     // An ECS pattern would require a system to do these operations,
-    // but with StableGenMap the instance itself can do the spawning. let (child_key, child) = root.add_child(&map, "child");
+    // but with StableMap the instance itself can do the spawning. let (child_key, child) = root.add_child(&map, "child");

-    // That child spawns a grandchild, again only `&self` + `&StableGenMap`. let (grandchild_key, grandchild) = child.add_child(&map, "grandchild");
+    // That child spawns a grandchild, again only `&self` + `&StableMap`. let (grandchild_key, grandchild) = child.add_child(&map, "grandchild");

     // Everything stays wired up via generational keys.